-Culinary Arts Work as a chef or a baker Maritime Training Work on boats and ferries Business and Office Tech Work as an accountant or as an Admin Assistant in an office.
+Culinary Arts Work as a chef or a baker Industrial Electricity Work in gas, mining, energy, construction, and more.
+It is a path to becoming an electrical apprentice.
+Business and Office Tech Work as an accountant or as an Admin Assistant in an office.
 Industrial Welding Work in construction, gas, mining, and heavy equipment industries.
 Construction Tech Work to build, install, maintain, and repair structures.
-Diesel and Heavy Equipment Tech Learn to service, maintain, and repair equipment ranging from semi-trucks to bulldozers Industrial Electricity Work as an electro-mechanical technician or as an electrical construction apprentice.
+Diesel and Heavy Equipment Tech Learn to service, maintain, and repair equipment ranging from semi-trucks to bulldozers Industrial Machine and Maintenance Work as an electro-mechanical technician or as an electrical construction apprentice.
 Information Technology Support use of computer networks and computers.
 Plumbing and Heating Work to repair and install plumbing and heating.
 Refrigeration Work to install, maintain, and repair refrigeration units.